 General Merchandiser Inc., Chicago, IL, c.
 1931, 14 1/2".
 This is one of the more distinctive machines you'll see.
 I don't have to explain why, do I?
-I originally wrote that I know people from Alabama and they don't look like this guy, but several friends from Alabama responded that if I can say that, then I just haven't met enough Alabama residents.
+I originally wrote that I know people from Alabama and they don't look like this, but several friends from Alabama responded that if I can say that, then I haven't met enough Alabama residents.

-The body---or should I say head?---is made of cast aluminum and is hefty.
-I'd expect that heft, 'cause there's a lot of aluminum there.
+The body, which is also the head, is made of thick cast aluminum and is heavy.
+There's a lot of aluminum there.
 The customer dispensed peanuts by inserting a penny into Sam's head and then pulling his tongue out.
-His tongue has a large hole all the way through it---think of a piercing procedure gone way wrong---and peanuts in the hole get dragged along and fall into the customer's hand once the hole clears Sam's bottom lip.
+His tongue has a large hole all the way through it---think of a piercing gone horribly wrong---and peanuts in the hole get dragged along and fall into the customer's hand once the hole clears Sam's bottom lip.

 According to a friend who knows this model better than I do, the machine should have 7 decals when in complete original condition.
 The only one I remember is the one next to the coin slot, but he once named them all and sure enough, they totaled seven.

-The most common version is the one above---a bald Sam with a flat coin entry on the top of his head.
-Other variations include a raised coin entry in the same spot---which makes Sam look like he took a sap to the noggin'---and Sam with a hat, which I believe is a rare variation.
-Silent Salesmen Too mentions that this model was also available as a white man, a black man, an Indian, an Asian, and as polished aluminum---would this be the space alien version?
-The book also pictures and describes an example like the one above, but with original gold paint instead of red.
+The most common version is shown above left with a flat coin entry on the top of his head.
+Other variations include the one on the right with a raised coin entry in the same spot, and Sam with a hat which I believe is a rare version---I've never seen one in person and don't know of a collection that has one.
+Silent Salesmen Too mentions that Sam was also available as a white man, a black man, an Indian, an Asian, and as polished aluminum, which I presume is the space alien version.
+The book also pictures and describes an example like the one above left but with original gold paint instead of red.
 I believe Mr. Enes when he says this---he was the king, after all!---but I've never seen or heard of any of these myself and have to think they're as rare as rare can be.
-I like the machine pictured above, but I wouldn't mind also having one (or two, or three) of these other variations.

 This machine can elicit strong opinions.
 Some love it, some hate it.
 My sister is in the former camp, my wife is in the latter.
-They were both present when I brought this home from the November 2009 Chicagoland show, and it was enlightening to hear the ensuing discussion.
-My wife couldn't believe that anyone not infested with coin-op fever could like this, and my sister just kept repeating that she lthought it was interesting, and liked it.
+They were both present when I brought my first Sam home from the November 2009 Chicagoland show, and I was amused by the ensuing discussion.
+My wife couldn't believe that anyone not infested with coin-op fever could like this, and my sister just kept repeating that she thought it was interesting, and liked it.
 With one other couple, the wife made the husband display the machine somewhere she'd never have to see it, and with yet another couple, the wife calls it "The Devil Machine."
 I'd never associated this model with Satan until I heard that, but once I heard it I could see her point.
-I'm in the "like" camp as are most other collectors, but if you bring a stray Sam home you should be warned that your wife might not join you there.
+I'm in the "like" camp as are most other collectors, but if you bring a stray Sam home you should be warned that your wife might strongly disagree.

 I've heard that this model was reproduced at least twice over the years.
 One round was well done and produced a machine with clean castings that fit and worked well together, while the other round---not.
-That other round produced a piece with rougher castings, and the machine works tempermentally if at all.
+That other round produced a machine with rougher castings that works tempermentally if at all.
 Unfortunately for this page, I've never had enough interest in the reproductions to chase down more detail, and don't know how to tell the difference between the 2 rounds.
 The reproductions are available routinely on ebay, but before you buy one there I'd suggest that you ask a lot of questions about the quality of the specific machine you'd be buying.